klingat/notion-q-cards/README.md

 2. Create a database page with 2 columns.
 The first column (title column) should be labelled as `question` and the second column should be labelled as `answer` and of type "text".
 3. Add your set of questions and answers in this database page.
 4. Then follow the steps from the Notion getting started guide to get a Notion integration token and your database ID you just created: https://developers.notion.com/docs/getting-started
-5. Then create a .env file in /server and add the following keys:
+5. Then create a .env file and add the following keys:

 ```
 NOTION_TOKEN=secret_yourToken